Nora0000/Vid2Doppler/README.md

 GPL v 2.0 License file present in repo.
 Please contact innovation@cmu.edu if you would like another license for your use.

+## Comments

+1. frames: frame index with a person in image; Frames_new: frame index after interpolating frames
+2. Orig_cam: camera positions corresponding to each frame; orig_cam_new: after interpolation
+3. Frames_common: frame indices that video (after interpolation) and UWB have in common
+4. Doppler_original: all range bins; doppler_gt: only critical range bins